Aadavallu Meeku Johaarlu (2022 film)

 Aadavallu Meeku Johaarlu is a 2022 Indian Telugu-language romantic comedy drama film written and directed by Kishore Tirumala.
-Produced by SLV Cinemas, the film stars Sharwanand, Rashmika Mandanna, Khushbu Sundar, Radhika Sarathkumar and Urvashi.
+Produced by SLV Cinemas, the film stars Rashmika Mandanna, Khushbu Sundar, Radhika Sarathkumar and Urvashi, and Sharwanand.

 Tirumala initially planned the film in 2016 with Venkatesh and Nithya Menen as the leads but it did not materialize.
 The project was revived in October 2020 with Sharwanand and Mandanna replacing them.
 Principal photography of the film commenced in July 2021 and ended in February 2022 with the filming primarily taking place in Hyderabad and Rajahmundry.
 The film's score and soundtrack are composed by Devi Sri Prasad.
 Sujith Sarang and A. Sreekar Prasad performed the cinematography and editing respectively.

 Aadavallu Meeku Johaarlu was released on 4 March 2022 and opened to mixed reviews from critics.
 The film was a commercial failure.
+The second half of the film is loosely inspired by the 1999 Tamil film Minsara Kanna, particularly the way Khushbu Sundar's role is characterised as a businesswoman who has a strong prejudice against men.

 Plot

 Chiranjeevi grows up in the company of five strong headed women, including his mother Aadhi Lakshmi and aunts Padmamma, Sharadamma, Gouramma and Santhamma.
 Though they love and dote on him, they nitpick and reject almost every bride match he gets, The film deals with his journey in finding a suitable bride who is approved by all the five.
 At last, The right girl comes in the form of Aadhya.